-The beautiful, immersive, unsettling Beyond the Black Rainbow sets its tone with a title indicating—perhaps with a sly wink—that we are on the cusp of 1984.
+The beautiful, immersive, unsettling Beyond the Black Rainbow sets its tone with a title indicating—with a wink—that we are on the cusp of 1984.
 Then, a video tape plays.

 The delightfully named Dr. Mercurio Arboria (Scott Hylands) describes the treatment center that bears his name and promises “a new, better, happier you” through a combination of “neuropsychology and therapeutic technologies.”
 A team of herbalists, naturopaths and healers, explains Dr. Arboria, will utilize “benign pharmacology, sensory therapy and energy sculpting” to help patients achieve The Arboria Institute’s slogan: “Serenity through technology.”

 The Arboria Institute, of course, is not the idealistic path to enlightenment the good doctor sells.
 In fact, Dr. Arboria is initially nowhere to be found in The Arboria Institute, which seems to be run by Dr. Barry Nyle (Michael Rogers, oozing creepiness in a great bad-guy performance) and contain a single patient, a young woman named Elena (Eva Allen), who exists largely in a pharmaceutical stupor.